-“It’s 100 percent decorated, and it’s just beautiful,” he says, before launching into a description of how he’s watched the lights go on in his work.
-He uses gene therapy to treat a deadly pediatric disease called spinal muscular atrophy, or SMA.
+“It’s 100 percent decorated, and it’s just beautiful,” he said, before launching into a description of how he watched the lights go on in his work.
+He used gene therapy to treat a deadly pediatric disease called spinal muscular atrophy, or SMA.

-He reviews his history, and his work at Ohio State University and Nationwide Children’s Hospital, before founding Avexis in 2015.
+He reviewed his history, and his work at Ohio State University and Nationwide Children’s Hospital, before founding Avexis in 2015.

-“I’ve been in gene therapy for over two decades,” Kaspar says.
-He talks about Novartis, which acquired the company, and how that relationship developed.
+“I’ve been in gene therapy for over two decades,” Kaspar said.
+He talked about Novartis, which acquired the company, and how that relationship developed.

-He laughs, and so does the room But everyone inside knows that funding matters, and that getting therapies approved matters.
-That these are the steps that need to be taken before something can be treated or cured.
+He laughed, and so did people in the room.
+But everyone knew funding matters, and getting therapies approved matters.
+These are the steps that need to be taken before something can be treated or cured.

 Most common genetic killer